-Insects spread Lyme disease (bacterial infection) to humans.
+Insects spread Lyme disease Symptoms (bacterial infection) to humans of disease.
 If Lyme disease is detected as soon as possible, it can be treated.
 However, if you do not treat it early, Lyme disease can cause serious health problems.

 Continue reading to understand the symptoms of Lyme disease.